b) Hobbes' Subjectivism

 2.

-By contrast, Hobbes affirms the reality of desire, describing it as a form of movement that directly affects us.
-He explains this mechanism as follows: we are constantly influenced by what he terms the 'vital movement'.
-Any conception or sensation of an object constitutes a movement that either enhances or obstructs this vital force, producing pleasure or pain, which subsequently generates desire or aversion: Motion [of perceived thing] not stopping there, but proceeding to the heart, of necessity must there either help or hinder the motion which is called vital; when it helps, it is called delight, contentment, or pleasure, which is nothing really but motion about the heart, as conception is nothing but motion in the head: and the objects that cause it are called pleasant or delightful
+By contrast, Hobbes affirms the reality of desire, characterising it as a form of movement that directly affects us.
+He explains the mechanism as follows: we are constantly influenced by what he terms 'vital movement'.
+Any perception or sensation of an object constitutes a movement that either enhances or impedes this vital force, producing pleasure or pain, which in turn generates desire or aversion: Motion [of perceived thing] not stopping there, but proceeding to the heart, of necessity must there either help or hinder the motion which is called vital; when it helps, it is called delight, contentment, or pleasure, which is nothing really but motion about the heart, as conception is nothing but motion in the head: and the objects that cause it are called pleasant or delightful

 3.